Should you use itemized deductions on your tax return? A CFP® shares whether you should take the standard deductions or itemize.

-- Casualty and theft losses: Losses associated with your personal property (again, only the amount that was unreimbursed).
+- Casualty and theft losses: Losses associated with your personal property.

 - Job expenses and certain miscellaneous deductions: Unreimbursed (yup, that’s a key theme) job expenses, tax prep, and investment-related fees.
 (The IRS says you can deduct only the part of these expenses that exceeds 2 percent of the amount on Form 1040, line 38, which is your AGI.
 Keep reading, we’ll get there!)

-You can think about the difference between standard and itemized deductions like the different bills you receive at a restaurant or bar.
+You can think about the difference between the standard and itemized like the different bills you receive at a restaurant or bar.
 The restaurant copy typically only includes the total (and of course the tip line).
 That’s like the standard deduction.
 Your copy will usually include an itemized list of the food and drink you ordered.
-That’s like the itemized deductions.
+You got it!
+That’s like itemizing.

-Should I use the standard deduction or itemize?
+Should I go the standard route or itemize?

 The first step is to calculate your Taxable Income (see line 43).
 Don’t let the jargony words scare you away—you can click through to learn more about each term:

-After your taxable income is calculated, magic happens to calculate your Taxes Owed.
+After your taxable income is calculated, magic happens to calculate the amount you owe.
 (Just kidding: Your taxable income number runs through the IRS Tax Tables.)
-Then Credits and Other Taxes are applied to arrive at your total tax.
+Then Credits and Other Amounts Owed are applied to arrive at your total tax.
 That’s compared to the Tax Payments You’ve Made in order to determine if you get a refund or if you owe money to Uncle Sam.

-The standard or itemized deductions live in the Deductions section of the tax return.
-As you can see from the equation above, a higher deduction amount can result in a lower taxable income, and therefore a lower amount of taxes owed.
+The standard or itemized list of deductions live in the Deductions section of the tax return.
+As you can see from the equation above, a higher deduction amount can result in a lower taxable income, and therefore a lower amount owed.

 As you look at the Schedule A form, think about the categories that may apply to you.
 Do you own a home?
-Typically, mortgage interest will push your itemized deductions to be greater than your standard deduction.
+Typically, mortgage interest will push your itemized deductions to be greater than the standard.
 Did you give a substantial amount of money or personal belongings to charity?
 (Be honest here.
 No one wants to get audited.)
 How about medical expenses?
 Did you make any medical payments that insurance didn’t cover?

 Let’s check out a quick example.
 Remember, many rules may apply here:

-In this scenario, my itemized deductions add up to $10,000.
-That’s higher than the $6,300 standard deduction, so it would make sense for me to itemize my deductions.
+In this scenario, my itemized list of deductions add up to $10,000.
+That’s higher than the $6,350 standard, so it would make sense for me to itemize my deductions.

 |Transparent IRS tax term||If I use the standard deduction||If I itemize my deductions|

-By choosing to itemize my deductions, I’d save almost $1,000!
+By choosing to itemize my deductions, I’d save more than $900!

 Notice that the higher deductions don’t equate to a dollar-for-dollar difference.
-That is, my deductions are $3,700 higher by using my itemized deductions, but that doesn’t result in $3,700 less in taxes owed.
-It only saves me $975, meaning I only see 25 percent of that benefit.
+That is, my deductions are $3,650 higher by using my itemized deductions, but that doesn’t result in $3,650 less in the amount I owe.
+It only saves me $912, meaning I only see 25 percent of that benefit.
 Credits do equate to a dollar-for-dollar difference.
 Don’t worry: I’ll delve into the difference between deductions and credits in my next blog post, including a few that are commonly overlooked.